ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_sequela_proportions
 -----------------------
-Purpose -- Gets the proportional prevalence of each sequela associated with a cause

-Dependencies -- assign_cause_at_beginning_of_simulation

-Assumptions -- That the prevalence of a sequela can be divided by the prevalence of the cause associated with that sequela to get the proportional prevalence.
+Used -- That the prevalence of a sequela can be divided by the prevalence of the cause associated with that sequela to get the proportional prevalence.

 Questions -- None